nkitan/linkedSTACK/README.md

 FOR WINDOWS
 -----------
-RUN THE linkedSTACK.exe
+run the included linkedSTACK.exe executable

 OR

 Compile and run using your favourite compiler/IDE.
-I recommend DEV C++ or Code::Blocks.
+recommended: DEV C++ or Code::Blocks

 FEATURES
 ---------